What happened in 2007?

 One of the most concerning trends of the past 15 years is the sharp increase in internalizing disorders—chiefly depression and anxiety—among young people.
 This rise marks a distinct break from the relatively stable trends of the early 2000s and appears to be a widespread phenomenon across the developed world.

-Young females seem to be particularily affected, with large increases in self-harming and self-reported anxiety and depression.
+Young females seem to be particularly affected, with large increases in self-harming and self-reported anxiety and depression.

 The ease of access to social media websites via smartphones seems to line up with these rises in behaviour.